Skip to contents

 start_solution

 NULL or object containing the starting solution for the solver.
 This is can be useful because specifying a starting solution can speed up the optimization process.
+To specify a starting solution, start_solution should be in the same format as the planning units (i.e., a numeric, matrix, data.frame, terra::rast(), or sf::sf() object).
+See the Start solution format section for more information.
 Defaults to NULL such that no starting solution is used.
-To specify a starting solution, the argument to start_solution should be in the same format as the planning units (i.e., a NULL, numeric, matrix, data.frame, terra::rast(), or sf::sf() object).
-See the Start solution format section for more information.

 verbose

-logical should information be printed while solving optimization problems?
+logical value indicating if information should be displayed during the optimization process.
 Defaults to TRUE.

 Value

-An updated problem() object with the solver added to it.
+An updated problem() or multi_problem() object with the solver added to it.

 Details